wichtounet/wichtounet.github.io/posts/compiler-benchmark-gcc-clang-cpp-library-etl.rst

 Note: For Release_Debug and Benchmark, I only use three threads with zapcc, because 12Go of RAM is not enough memory for four threads.

-TODO
+There are some very significant differences between the different compilers.
+Overall, clang-4.0.1 is by far the fastest free compiler for Debug mode.
+When the tests are compiled with optimizations however, clang is falling behind.

-It's quite impressive how clang-4.0.1 manages to be faster than than clang-3.9.1.
+It's quite impressive how clang-4.0.1 manages to be so much faster than clang-3.9.1 both in debug mode and release mode.
+Really great work by the clang team here!
+With these optimizations, clang-4.0.1 is almost on par with gcc-7.1 in release mode.
 For GCC, it seems that the cost of optimization has been going up quite significantly.
 However, GCC 7.1 seems to have made optimization faster and standard compilation much faster as well.
+If we take into account zapcc, it's the fastest compiler on debug mode, but it's slower than several gcc versions on release mode.

+Overall, I'm quite impressed by the performance of clang-4.0.1 which seems really fast!
+I'll definitely make more tests with this new version of the compiler in the near future.
+It's also good to see that g++-7.1 also did make the build faster than gcc-6.3.
+However, the fastest gcc version for optimization is still gcc-4.9.4 which is already an old branch with low C++ standard support.

 Runtime Performance
 +++++++++++++++++++